SnekByte-Studios/Concept/README.md

 ## The Scattered Lands (working title) Documentation

-This repository describes what the finished product will look like.
-It contains the game concept and all related documentation.
+This repository contains open resources describing the finished product.